jhiesey/SafeServe/safeserve/readme.md

 * Install ghc 7.2.2

+* NOTE: for patches, go into the dir, then run

+patch -Np1 < patchfile

 * Download data-default (http://hackage.haskell.org/package/data-default) and apply the patch ../data-default.diff and install.
 This enables -XTrustworthy.
 This looks to be safe to me.

 * Download hs-plugins (http://hackage.haskell.org/package/plugins-1.5.1.4) and apply the patch ../plugins.diff and install.
 This makes it compile with ghc 7.2.2